Keblov: History

 The first written mention of Keblov is from 1290, when it was a property of the Prague bishops.
 In 1436, it was acquired by the Trčka of Lípa noble family.
 After they sold the village in 1547, its owners changed frequently.
 In the 17th century, the village of Sedlice was annexed to Keblov.
 In 1703, Keblov was bought by Count John Leopold of Trautson and Falkenstein, who annexed the village to the Křivsoudov estate.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.
+The D1 motorway runs along the northern municipal border just outside the municipal territory.

 Sights

-The landmark of Keblov is the parish Church of the Assumption of the Virgin Mary.
+The main landmark of Keblov is the parish Church of the Assumption of the Virgin Mary.
 The Gothic church is as old as the village.
 It was destroyed by a fire in 1895 and rebuilt in 1897.